Understand how your CPM compares. Dive into benchmark data by industry, region, and campaign type

 Detailed observation of presented data

-This CPM analysis provides Facebook Ads benchmarks for the Gaming industry across all countries, showing consistently lower—yet more volatile—pricing versus the global market.
-Understanding Facebook Ads CPM benchmarks for Gaming in all countries helps marketers interpret country-specific ad costs within broader Facebook Ads benchmarks, alongside CPC trends and CTR performance observed in the global dataset.
+This CPM analysis shows Facebook Ads benchmarks for the Gaming industry across all countries running below the global market on average, with greater month‑to‑month volatility and a late‑year surge that extended into January.
+Understanding Facebook Ads CPM benchmarks for Gaming across all countries helps marketers gauge country‑specific ad costs in context and compare category performance against global patterns.

 Insights & analysis of Facebook advertising costs